tekknolagi/tekknolagi.github.com/_posts/2024-01-31-scrapscript.md

 +    return tokens
 ```

-All the tests continued to pass and we could enable a new one!
+All the tests continued to pass and we could even enable a new one!

 ## Why is this interpreter different from all other interpreters?